Zār: Egypt

 Each spirit is associated with specific songs, colors, sacrificial animals, and each spirit possessing a person must be placated.
 In addition to songs and animals (usually of a specific color or pattern), they may demand specific incense, clothes, jewelry, and candles.
 Christian spirits often call for consumption of alcohol, such as whisky.
 Different spirits are associated with different afflictions, with Ethiopian spirits being associated with aggression and nervousness.
 In the early 20th century in Upper Egypt, different songs were needed, but only one sacrificial animal was necessary, however, in modern Cairo, it seems each spirit gets its own sacrifices as well as its own songs.
 If a song displeases the zār spirit, the possessed person may not be able to remain in the room where it is being played.
 Once placated, the spirits may aid the possessed person in divination and providing medical aid.

 In Egypt different spirits rise and fall; they are connected to different bands' specializations in different songs, and when a band ceases to exist, many of the spirits they played for will as well, with the most popular spirits and their songs being adopted into other bands.
 It used to be a band would be associated with a single pantheon, but this trend of fading bands and adopting of spirits has blurred these boundaries.
 For example, the zār 'afnu, a band made up of Black Egyptian women of slave descent, no longer exists, but many of its spirits (the Harbiya, or Liwa, pantheon) are invoked by Tambura bands and in the Grand Lady's pantheon.
 Yawra Bey and Rakousha belong to the Harbiya pantheon.

-The spirits currently known in Egypt include Yawra Bey (who is one of the most popular) and his daughter Rakousha.
+The spirits currently known in Egypt include Yawra Bey (who is among the most popular) and his daughter Rakousha.
 Yawra is a handsome dark-skinned playboy spirit, said to be an Ottoman officer, who wears a red tarboosh and sash, and possesses young women and is said to make her suitors think she is ugly, or to cause marital issues and homosexuality.
 He will prevent marriage until he is placated.
 He loves to smoke, loves perfume, and his animal sacrifices must be red.
 The jewelry used to placate him is usually rings set with rubies, or their glass and plastic imitations.
 He also likes whiskey and beer (some bring soft drinks instead due to religious prohibitions), and some zār ceremonies spill a bit of beer over the head of the person he possesses.
 In the Upper Egyptian tradition (Yawra being from the Sudani tradition) his equivalent was Rumi Nagdi, who was associated with green and the crescent moon and star.
 Rumi is also sometimes mistakenly called Rumi Magdi.
 His name indicates he was connected to the Ottomans and Hejaz, and Rumi was popular while Egypt controlled Sudan.